Definición de mind en inglés:

 - He's normally a quiet, sensitive little thing (just like his mum) who minds his Ps and Qs and keeps himself to himself.

-mind the store
+mind the shop

 - Cowdery brushes that aside, saying he will concentrate on scouting out new acquisitions, while Thompson minds the shop.